The SQL DELETE RECORD Command: A Key Tool for Database Management

 All the data in this table will be deleted.
 However, this is not the most efficient way to empty a database table.
 It can be time-consuming because it removes each row one at a time and records each transaction in a transaction log.
 When you want to delete all the records in a database table but leave the table behind, it is much better to use the TRUNCATE TABLE command.
 Here is its syntax:

 TRUNCATE TABLE table_name;

 This command is more efficient because it removes the data by deallocating the data pages used to store the table data and only records this action in the transaction log.

 To specify which data to delete, you must also add the WHERE clause.
 Otherwise, SQL will delete all the records from the selected database.
-The basic syntax for deleting records from a particular table using the WHERE clause looks like this:
+The basic syntax for deleting specific records from a particular table with the WHERE clause looks like this:

 DELETE FROM include_table_name_here WHERE [what rows will be deleted];

 Here’s an example using a company database.
-Let’s assume you have a database named Employees.
-That database includes their name, position, and salary of everyone in the company.
+Let’s assume you have a database called Employees that includes the name, position, and salary of everyone in the company.
 That list looks like this:

 DELETE FROM Employees;

 Now, if you only want to DELETE one employee, you need to define the specific records related to that employee.
 Let’s suppose you want to delete the employee whose ID is number 2 in the table.
 In that case, you would include the WHERE clause, like this: